 Even though the legendary American Express Centurion Card has become a little more accessible for high-spending consumers, it's still out of reach for most of us.
 Likewise, recent changes in airline lounge membership policies have left some American Express Platinum Card customers feeling like they're getting a little less value from their high annual fees.
 However, if you're a frequent flier through Atlanta, Detroit or other Delta hubs, this airline rewards card blends the premium benefits of AmEx's Platinum status with some major benefits for road warriors.

 American Express' concierge service has gained legions of fans by securing hard-to-find event tickets and squeezing cardholders into the world's hottest restaurants.
-This card blends that popular program with a new-cardholder bonus of 10,000 Medallion Qualification Miles -- the currency Delta now uses to determine frequent flier status.
-These miles come after you make one purchase with the new card, and the offer expires one year from the date your card application is approved.
+This card blends that popular program with a new-cardholder bonus of 10,000 Medallion Qualification Miles and 10,000 bonus miles.
+These miles come after you make your first purchase on your Delta Reserve Credit Card, and the offer expires one year from the date your card application is approved.
 You can also earn an additional 15,000 bonus miles and 15,000 MQMs after you spend $30,000 in qualifying purchases on your card in a calendar year.
+Medallion Qualification Miles, or MQMs, is the currency Delta now uses to determine frequent flier status.

 The Delta Reserve card also gets you into Delta Sky Club lounges, where you can enjoy complimentary snacks and beverages, Wi-Fi access and more -- some locations even include office facilities and showers.
 Priority boarding, a bonus that Delta added for many of its branded credit card customers a few years ago, remains one of the most compelling reasons to carry this card.
 Terms and restrictions apply.